gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 ## Requesting a withdrawal

-Before you request a withdrawal from your TSP savings, be sure to read the booklet [*Withdrawing Your TSP Account After Leaving Federal Service*](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).
+Before you request a withdrawal from your TSP savings, be sure to read the booklet [Withdrawing Your TSP Account After Leaving Federal Service](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).

 To request a partial withdrawal from your TSP account, log into [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html) and click “Partial Withdrawal.”